A Regional Cohort of Communities Developing Resilience Plans

 We begin with our Practical Guide to Building Climate Resilience, which can be used simultaneously by multiple communities within a region.
 By moving through the tasks and steps at the same time, communities can share common best practices and lessons.
 There is no charge to use this free, do-it-yourself guide.

-Many communities want the option to consult with experts and utilize the tools provided in the Climate Ready Communities Annual Support plan and/or our other services.
+Many communities want the option to consult with experts and utilize the tools provided in the Climate Ready Communities® Support Package and/or our other services.
 Funding is required to access these services; if there is interest at the regional level, the Geos Institute can help an organization develop a funding proposal.

 Potential benefits a regional cohort may enjoy include:

-- Shared consulting sessions on a given topic if there is interest in a resilience-related topic from multiple members in the cohort.
-This allows multiple communities to attend the same consulting session, which helps them stretch the value of their consulting hours.
+- Shared consulting sessions on a resilience-related topic if there is common interest in the topic from multiple members in the cohort.
+This allows multiple communities to attend the same consulting session, which helps them each reduce their expenditure on consulting hours.

 - A separate monthly forum focused on issues specific to the cohort available for an additional fee.